TyreqPW/DA_Portfolio/Project1/Project1Analysis.md

 ![Q(6)(2)](https://user-images.githubusercontent.com/112139192/187319062-15c782ab-3385-4aeb-8759-40a55d655df7.PNG)

-Note: There were numerous IFS functions to categorize each symptoms.
-I know there is a easier way to do this but at the time I settled with that
+***Note: There were numerous IFS functions to categorize each symptoms.
+I know there is a easier way to do this but at the time I settled with that**

+## Created 6 pivot tables to create a dashboard
+* Sum of Confirmed Cases per Country
+* Max Hospitalized per Country
+* Travel History per Country
+* Sum of Confirmed Cases per Country (Geography Map)
+* Total Symptoms
+*